patchzyy/CT-MKWII-WPF/README.md

 Please report any bugs :)

 ## Todo:
-- Auto-update the program itself (On launch it will ask the user to update)
 - UI rework (add tabs top bar for settings, my-stuff, game, x)
 - My-stuff manager
 - A bug can appear where GFX.ini is trying to be found in the LOAD instead of user folder